drsamibioinfo/ebi/README.md

 #### Question 1 : What is the difference between a VM and a container ?

-VM stands for Virtual machine, it is a type of machine virtualization in which we are able to run multiple operating systems either directly on bare-metal hardware or on top of a suitable guest Operating System.
+VM stands for Virtual machine, it is a type of machine virtualization in which we are able to run multiple operating systems either directly on bare-metal hardware or on top of a suitable host Operating System.
 It requires a special type of software called "Hypervisor" that is capable of managing multiple instances of full operating systems.
 There are two types of hypervisors, Type-1 hypervisor which is bare-metal hypervisor, it is installed directly on the hardware i.e: Hyper-V; Type-2 hypervisor which requires a guest operating system i.e: Vmware Workstation and/or virtualbox from oracle.